 The Company is focused on the advancement of its nickel sulphide properties within its portfolio.
-The Company intends to achieve the following business objectives during 2024.
-As of March 31, 2024, the Company had working capital of \$376,030.
+The Company intends to achieve the following business objectives during 2025.
+As of March 31, 2025, the Company had working capital of \$410,107.

-- Engage in community consultations and future labour sourcing from the local Grasset and Sudbury communities; - Advance technical review of the extensive Grasset exploration database; - Analyse geophysical data and further compile analysis of Grasset and Sudbury properties; - Complete detailed planning of next phase of exploration activities at Grasset and Sudbury properties.
+- Engage in community consultations and future labour sourcing from the local Grasset and Ontario communities; - Advance technical review of the extensive Grasset exploration database; - Analyze geophysical data and further compile analysis of the Grasset property; - Planning next phase of exploration activities at Grasset and Ontario properties.